microsoft/FluidFramework/README.md

 ### Multiple browser instances on the same device

-_This will run the local Fluid Server implementation we like to call "tinylicious", so you can sync between multiple browser instances._
+_This will run the local Fluid server implementation we like to call "tinylicious", so you can sync between multiple browser instances._

 First, start Tinylicous by running these commands from `/server/tinylicous`: